D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 ## DrillingIncident<!-- DEFINITION SET HEADER -->
 - Description:
 this category refers mostly to the description of drilling incidents.

+## DrillingLimit<!-- DEFINITION SET HEADER -->
+- Description:
+this category refers mostly to the description of drilling limits.

+## DrillingObjective<!-- DEFINITION SET HEADER -->
+- Description:
+this category refers mostly to the description of drilling objectives.

+## DrillingProcedure<!-- DEFINITION SET HEADER -->
+- Description:
+this category refers mostly to the description of drilling procedures.

 ## DWISSemantics<!-- DEFINITION SET HEADER -->
 - Description: